richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 See {{NOMCOM}} for a detailed description of the NomCom procedures.
 Other matters concerning its organization and operation, are described in the IAB charter {{IAB}}.

+## The RFC Production Center (RPC)

+Publication of RFCs is handled by the RFC Production Center including editorial preparation and publication.
+The roles and responsibilities are defined by a Working Group and an Advisory Board, and is overseen by the IETF LLC.
+See {{RFCEDMODEL}}, in particular Section 4 for the the complete details.

 ## Internet Assigned Numbers Authority (IANA)